SEKOIA-IO/documentation/docs/getting_started/usage.md

 ### Analyzed bytes

-In the Analyzed bytes section, users can view a detailed breakdown of their monthly data usage in relation to the Fair Use Policy.
+In the Analyzed bytes section, users can view a detailed breakdown of their monthly data usage in relation to their usage policy.

 - **Current usage**: Displays the total bytes analyzed (e.g., 100 GB) and highlights any excess usage against the predefined fair use limit (e.g., 210 GB).
 - **Fair use indicator**: A visual marker shows whether current consumption exceeds the fair use threshold.